intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash start-spark-local.sh bigdl
 ```

 The examples are run in the docker container.
-Attach it and see the results.
+Attach it and see the results (`docker attach logs -f containerID`).

 ## BigDL Resnet Cifar-10 Example